sedouard/mongodb-mva/module2_getting_startd/README.md

 ## Conclusion

-In this section we covered how to get mongodb setup onto your machine and doing simple queries from the interactive shell.
+In this section we covered how to get mongodb ip and running your machine as well as how to go about doing simple queries from the interactive shell.

-MongoDB has a unique querying interface where *projection* object is specified which can contain operators and specifies which fields should be used to match documents in the collection.
+MongoDB has a unique querying interface where a *projection* object is specified which can contain operators and selects which fields should be used to match documents in the collection.
 We can chain these queries with the **sort()** function to return our documents in any particular order we need.
-In addition we can specify a second object to specify which fields in the document should be included in the results.
+In addition we can specify a second object to specify only the fields in the document should be included in the results.

 Module 3 will dive into the Node.js and the C# language drivers and demonstrate how we can create and update Person entities in the database.